JoshMarler/react-juce/docs/guides/Integrating_Your_Project.md

 At this point we've got our app bundle ready to roll, so let's turn over to the native side to mount this into our JUCE project.

-## Native Code
+## Choosing your JavaScript Engine

+TODO: Add section on Hermes versus Duktape

+## Setting up your native C++/JUCE code

 Because we've already added the React-JUCE module to our Projucer project, we can jump straight into the code on the native side.
 Part of the native React-JUCE API is a particularly important class called `reactjuce::ReactApplicationRoot`.
 This class is mostly just a `juce::Component`, and in that way you should think about using it the same way you might use a `juce::Slider` in your application.

 For example, let's suppose that we have our `MainComponent` or our `AudioProcessorPluginEditor` at the top of our project: